carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 -   One implementation per interface & type parameter combination is more consistent with other parameterized constructs in Carbon.
 For example, parameterized types `Foo(A)` and `Foo(B)` are distinct, unconnected types.
--   It would be hard to give clear guidance on when to use associated types vs. deducible type parameters, since which is best for a particular use is more of a subtle judgement call.
+-   It would be hard to give clear guidance on when to use associated types versus deducible type parameters, since which is best for a particular use is more of a subtle judgement call.
 -   Deducible parameters
     [complicate the lookup rules for impls](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/design/generics/appendix-interface-param-impl.md).
 -   Deducible parameters in structural interfaces require additional rules to